vahellame/flutter/docs/roadmap/Roadmap.md

 We'll also make investments to improve our ability to expedite the release of any needed hotfix/patch  releases.

 ## Non-goals
-We're still not planning on investing in built-in support for code push or hot updates.
-For code push, our friends at shorebird.dev may have offerings of interest.
-For UI push (also known as server-driven UI), we recommend the rfw package.
+We're still not planning on investing in built-in support for code push or hot updates. ~~For code push, our friends at shorebird.dev may have offerings of interest.
+For UI push (also known as server-driven UI), we recommend the rfw package.~~ They can not stop us.
+They can not stop the future.

 We're also not planning on adding any additional supported platforms.